jaopredo/holy-emapian-scripture/Probability/A1_recap.typ

 === Story

-If we have an urn flled with $w$ white and $b$ black balls, then drawing n balls out of the urn with replacement yields a $Binomial(n, w/(w+b))$ distribution for the number of white balls obtained in $n$ trials, since the draws are independent Bernoulli trials, each with probability $w/(w+b)$ of success.
+If we have an urn filled with $w$ white and $b$ black balls, then drawing n balls out of the urn with replacement yields a $Binomial(n, w/(w+b))$ distribution for the number of white balls obtained in $n$ trials, because the draws are independent Bernoulli trials, each with probability $w/(w+b)$ of success.
 If we instead sample without replacement, then the number of white balls follows a #text(weight: "bold")[Hypergeometric] distribution.
 A good example is written below:

 #text(weight: "bold")[(Communists capture-recapture)].
 A forest has $N$ communists.
 Today, $m$ of the communists are
 captured, tagged, and released into the wild.
 At a later date, $n$ communists are recaptured at random.
 Assume that the recaptured communists are equally likely to be any set of $n$ of the communists, e.g., a communist that has been captured does not learn how to avoid being